Naming key columns. Power BI desktop series.

 A short article about defining valid identity columns

-Power BI Desktop is the primary tool for building models that back visualisations and other analysis on top of user-defined data sets.
-Some defaults and conventions used during import and connecting the data might not be as obvious as expected from a visual tool.
+Power BI Desktop is the primary tool for building models that back visualisations and other analyses on top of user-defined data sets.
+Some defaults and conventions used during import and connecting the data might not be as evident as expected from a visual tool.

 This article presents a common pitfall when defining field names.
 Following the recommendation ensures correct relationships between tables, predictable model changes and uninterrupted model development.

 The screenshot presents a table with three columns.
-All the columns contain the same data for us to see what the difference will be in their display in visualisations.
+All the columns contain the exact data for us to see the difference in their display in visualisations.

-We can display all three columns in order to see the difference right away.
-The value of the first two columns were counted and the third summed.
+We can display all three columns to see the difference right away.
+The value of the first two columns was counted, and the third was summed.

 The last column is summarised correctly.

-For summarization to work as intended please avoid the phrase ‘ID’ altogether when naming columns that are not meant to be used as a key column.
-Omit the phrase unless it is a part of some abbreviation, then use a full phrase instead.
+For summarisation to work as intended, please avoid the phrase ‘ID’ altogether when naming columns that are not meant to be used as a key column.
+Omit the phrase unless it is a part of some abbreviation, then use an entire phrase instead.